heroku/nibs/architecture.md

 ## Client-Side (Consumer App)

-The consumer app is a single page application built with [AngularJS](https://angularjs.org/) and [Ionic](http://ionicframework.com/).
-It is a multi-platform hybrid application packaged with [Apache Cordova](https://cordova.apache.org/), enabling easy distribution on the different app stores.
-The application runs on iOS, Android, Windows Phone, Blackberry, etc.
+The consumer app is a multi-platform hybrid application packaged with [Apache Cordova](https://cordova.apache.org/), enabling easy distribution on the different app stores.
+It is built as a single page application with [AngularJS](https://angularjs.org/) and [Ionic](http://ionicframework.com/).
+It runs on iOS, Android, Windows Phone, etc.

 ## Client-Side (Employee-Facing)